The following risk warning refers specifically to the following product categories:

 Repayment of loans is not a certainty, and from time to time borrowers may default.
 THC try to mitigate this risk by having a full due diligence process to assess the project and the borrower before listing the investment on the platform.
 Unexpected things can happen and the due diligence process does not completely remove the risk inherent in lending.
 You may not receive all your capital back and the process to repossess and sell a property could alter the time your money is tied in.

-Our two types of peer to peer loans, Bridging Loans (sometimes referred to on this site as simply 'Peer to Peer Lending') and Property Development Finance, differ in terms of their features and therefore in their risks.
-You should ensure that you read all relevant literature for each product type, such as the FAQs on this website and the product Documents (which become available when you click 'More info' next to a loan) so that you are fully informed before you consider investing in either manner.
-If you are investing in one of our products that spreads risks among several loans (e.g. Auto-invest) you should look at examples of our individual loans to ensure that you are comfortable with the types of loans you will be exposed to.
+Our two types of peer to peer loans, bridging and property development finance, differ in terms of their features and therefore in their risks.
+You should ensure that you read all relevant literature for each product type, such as the FAQs on this website and the product documents (which become available when you click 'More info' next to a loan) so that you are fully informed before you consider investing in a product.
+If you are investing in one of our products that spreads risks among several bridging loans and developments (e.g. our Auto-Invest products) you should look at examples of our individual loans and developments to ensure that you are comfortable with the types of risk your money will be exposed to.

-Additional considerations for Auto-invest, IFISA and 30 Day Access Product
+Additional considerations for Auto-Invest, IF ISA, THC Fusion and 30 Day Access Product

 While the diversification within these products is designed to reduce risk compared with investing in individual loans it should be noted that they are not savings products in the traditional sense.
 For the sake of treating everyone fairly, we cannot sell on peer to peer loans that are in default.
 There is therefore no guarantee that we will be able to return all of your capital within the notice period because some loans may have gone into default and the return of those monies is dependent upon the loans being repaid and various other factors (see T & Cs for each product for full details).
 Similarly, the biannual interest rate quoted may be subject to a lesser interest rate should a loss be made on a particular loan that you are invested in.
-As these products can invest in any combination of Bridging Loans and Property Development Finance you should ensure that you understand the features of both types of loans so that you are in a fully informed position (see Loan Types, above).
+As these products can invest in any combination of bridging loans and property development finance you should ensure that you understand the features of each type of loan so that you are in a fully informed position (see Loan Types, above).

 Financial Services Compensation Scheme